astrochr/Spark-Showcase/Readme.md

 🧠 Architecture Snapshot

 ![Spark Architecture](architecture_diagram.png)

-🧠 Spark’s Cognitive Architecture

 Inspired by the structure of the human brain.
 Some are implemented or being worked on.

-Spark’s design follows a simple belief: intelligence emerges through interaction between memory, imagination, reasoning, and regulation.
-To ground that belief, Spark mirrors twelve cognitive domains found in the human brain — each reinterpreted as a modular subsystem in its architecture.

 Planning & Judgment (Forge / Critic):
 The frontal pair — one creates, one evaluates.
 Forge builds ideas and code; Critic reviews and refines them, keeping Spark’s reasoning stable.